- Header Bidding

 With AppLovin’s own network, publishers can count on high bids.
 This network includes close to 90% of the top mobile gaming companies, over 300 million daily active users, and one billion installs for gaming companies each year.

 A growing header bidding solution designed for in-app mobile advertising, which is offered by UberMedia.
 Initially intended for UberMedia’s own apps, ClearBid is now gaining popularity with mobile publishers.

 ClearBid’s growing popularity can be explained by publisher-friendly SDK.

 With ease-of-use and user-friendliness in mind, ClearBid gives publishers easy access to bid information and the ability to monitor performance.

 ClearBid’s SDK is lightweight and allows users to optimize ad revenue by creating an open auction with minimal impact on app performance.
 It eliminates frequent, unnecessary redeployments thanks to on-the-fly-updates to the ad stack.
 It also features support for engineers by engineers.

 ClearBid offers analytics in the form of a dashboard.
 Its functionality is a bit limited and simplistic but transparent and flexible.
 It allows monitoring of ad unit performance in near-real-time, including CPMs, requests, impressions, clicks, and bids won and received.

-As of summer 2020, the header bidding company claims to have 10+ demand sources covering the best mobile ad exchanges on the market – OpenX, Rubicon Project, AppNexus, and others.
+As of summer 2020, the header bidding company claims to have 10+ demand sources covering the best mobile ad exchanges on the market – OpenX, Rubicon Project, AppNexus publisher ad server, and others.

-The thriving market of header bidding solutions encourages tech providers to offer more transparent services with extended analytical capabilities.
+The thriving header bidding market encourages tech providers to offer more transparent services with extended analytical capabilities.
 While header bidding platforms work to squeeze out competitors, publishers should continue to invest in platforms that make online advertising seamless.
 Choosing the right platform is critical to revenue optimization.
-We hope this review will help you make the right choice!
+We hope this publisher ad servers review will help you make the right choice!